Wykeham Cornwallis, 2nd Baron Cornwallis: Family

 Cornwallis was the second son of Fiennes Cornwallis and his wife Mabel Leigh.
 His oldest brother, Captain Fiennes Wykeham Mann Cornwallis, was killed by the Irish Republican Army in 1921 at the Ballyturin House Ambush near Gort in County Galway during the Irish War of Independence.

 His younger brother, Oswald Cornwallis, served in the Royal Navy during the First and Second World Wars and played first-class cricket a few times for the Royal Navy.
-He also played one match for Hampshire in 1921 against Kent with the two brothers on opposing sides.
+He also played one match for Hampshire in 1921 against Kent with the two brothers on opposing teams.
 The news of their older brother's death came during the match and both brothers were given leave to miss the majority of the match.

 In 1917 Cornwallis returned to England from the Western Front to marry his first wife Cecily Etha Mary Walker, daughter of Captain Sir James Heron Walker, 3rd Baronet Walker of Sand Hutton at St Margaret's Church, Westminster.
 The couple had two children, Rosamond Cornwallis (15 May 1918 – 3 September 1960) and Fiennes Neil Wykeham Cornwallis (1921–2010).
 Their son succeeded Cornwallis as the Third Baron Cornwallis in 1982.

 Cecily died in 1943 and Cornwallis married Lady Esme Walker in 1948.
 His second wife was the daughter of Montmorency d'Beaumont and widow of Sir Robert James Milo Walker, 4th Baronet Walker of Sand Hutton.
 They had no children.
 Esme died in 1969.

 Cornwallis sold Linton Park in 1938.
 He died at his home Ashurst Park near Tunbridge Wells, where he had lived since 1970, in 1982 aged 89.